exaile/python-gtk3-gst-sdk/osx_bundle/README.rst

 --version`` and ``gcc --version``.
 Also make sure that other pacakge managers like homebrew or macports aren't in your ``$PATH``.

-(Tested on OS X 10.10)
+(Tested on OS X 10.12)

 1) Call ``bootstrap_osx.sh`` to install jhbuild and set up dummy ``$HOME`` as base.
 2) Call ``build_osx_sdk.sh`` to download and build all the dependencies.
    This should not lead to errors; if it does please file a bug.

-Note: XCode 7.x has some compile errors, but XCode 6.x works fine.
+You may get an error that looks like this:

+    EnvironmentError: MacOSX10.12.sdk not found

+It's ok!
+This means that you don't have an SDK installed that matches your current version of OSX.
+This seems to happen when you upgrade XCode.
+You can override which SDK is used via the following environment variable:

+    export JHBUILD_SDK_VERSION=10.13

+Just replace the SDK version with whatever version is present in your `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` directory.

+Note: pyobjc isn't compatible with the 10.13 SDK at this time, so you may need to download an old SDK from https://github.com/phracker/MacOSX-SDKs

 Development
 -----------

-* After ``bootstrap.sh`` has finished executing ``source env.sh`` will put you in the build environment.
+* After ``bootstrap_osx.sh`` has finished executing ``source env.sh`` will put you in the build environment.
 After that jhbuild can be used directly.
-* ``fetch_modules()`` downloads the git master of the gtk-osx module set and replaces the modules under "modulessets" and the ``misc/gtk-osx-jhbuildrc`` file.
-Doing so so should ideally be followed by a review of the sdk module to reduce duplication and a rebuilt to verify that everything still works.

 Using this as a development environment
 ---------------------------------------